Preconditioned proximal point methods and notions of partial subregularity: Introduction

 What is the weakest useful form of regularity of a set-valued map $H$?
 In particular, if $0 \in H(\realoptu)$ for $\realoptu=(\realoptx,\realopty)$ encodes optimality conditions of a saddle point problem

-what regularity property is useful for showing the fast convergence of optimisation methods?
-In this work, we study this question in relation to preconditioned proximal point methods \cite{tuomov-proxtest} for \eqref{eq:saddle-intro}.
+in Hilbert spaces $X$ and $Y$, what regularity property is useful for showing the fast convergence of optimisation methods?
+In this work, we study this question in relation to preconditioned proximal point methods \cite{tuomov-proxtest}.

 A starting point for the regularity of set-valued maps is to extend the Lipschitz property of single-valued maps.
-One such approach is the \term{Aubin}, \term{pseudo-Lipschitz}, or \term{Lipschitz-like} property.
-When we are interested in the stability of the optimality condition $0 \in H(\realoptu)$, it is typically more beneficial to study the Aubin property of the inverse $\inv H$.
-This is called the \term{metric regularity} of $H$ at (or near) a point $(\realoptu, \realoptw) \in \graph H$.
-In this property, both $u$ and $w$ are allowed to vary in the criterion
+One such approach is the \term{Aubin}, \term{pseudo-Lipschitz}, or \term{Lipschitz-like} property of \cite{aubin1984lipschitz}.
+When we are interested in the stability of the optimality condition $0 \in H(\realoptu)$, it is more beneficial to study the Aubin property of the inverse $\inv H$.
+This is called the \term{metric regularity} of $H$.
+In this property, \emph{at $\realoptu$ for $\realoptw \in H(\realoptu)$}, both $u$ and $w$ are allowed to vary in the criterion

 which is assumed to hold for some $\kappa > 0$, and neighbourhoods $\mathcal{U} \ni \realoptu$ and $\mathcal{W} \ni \realoptw$.
-Metric regularity is equivalent to \term{openness at a linear rate} near $(\realoptu, \realoptw)$, and holds for smooth maps by the class Lyusternik--Graves theorem \cite[see, e.g.,][]{ioffe2017variational}.
-It is too strong a property to be satisfied in many applications. \term{Metric subregularity} allows much more leeway for $H$ by fixing $w=\realoptw$.
+We make standard notation such as “$\dist$” explicit in \cref{sec:notation}.
+Metric regularity is equivalent to \term{openness at a linear rate} at $(\realoptu, \realoptw)$, and holds for smooth maps by the classical Lyusternik--Graves theorem; see, e.g., \cite{ioffe2017variational}.
+It is too strong a property to be satisfied in many applications. \term{Metric subregularity} \cite{ioffe1979regular,dontchev2004regularity} allows much more leeway for $H$ by fixing $w=\realoptw$.
 In other words, we require

 The counterpart of metric subregularity that relaxes the Aubin property is known as \term{calmness} or the \term{upper Lipschitz} property \cite{robinson1981continuity}.
 We refer to the books \cite{aubin1990sva,mordukhovich2006variational,rockafellar-wets-va,dontchev2014implicit,ioffe2017variational} for further information on these and other related properties.
 These include the Mordukhovich criterion that allows verifying the Aubin property or metric regularity through coderivative considerations.